NICTA/t3as-redact/README.md

 - RESTful web services; and
 - an HTML5 user interface.

-The web services are:
-- extractText: upload PDF and return text extracted from it;
-- NLP services: upload text and return named entities found by one of three NLP packages;
-- redact: upload PDF and redaction specified as character offsets into extracted text and return redacted PDF.

 ### Named Entity Recognition

 The redaction application uses automatic Named Entity Recognition to highlight names of people, organisations, locations, dates/times/durations and numbers; which are likely targets for redaction.